Dec 11, 2017

 A TIME TO KILL: ANTICIPATING AND DREADING THE NEW 'HALLOWEEN'

-As a kid, I was a devout Michael Myers fan.
-Granted, I was a horror junkie in general, but there was something about that white-masked boogeyman that fueled my imagination and struck fear into my bones like lightning.
-I can still remember my elementary-school self waiting impatiently in the living room, on Halloween, for my older brother and his friend to complete their dead hockey player costumes by gluing half-pucks to their faces.
-It took so long, and I was so antsy to get out there and trick-or-treat, that I flipped on the television hoping to find distraction in the cadre of Halloween-appropriate titles sure to be on.
+As a kid, I was a devout Michael Myers disciple.
+Granted, I already was a horror junkie in general, but there was something about that white-masked boogeyman that fueled my imagination and struck fear into my bones like lightning.
+And the memory of when I first made his acquaintance still lives gleefully in the back of my brain where all the best memories are stored.
+It was Halloween, somewhere in the latter portion of my elementary school years.
+I sat in the living room, in costume, waiting impatiently for my older brother and his friend, who had both chosen to trick-or-treat as dead/undead hockey players, to finish tediously gluing half-pucks to their faces.
+Understandably, I was beyond antsy to hit the streets and fill my pillowcase until the seams threatened to burst, so I flipped on the TV hoping to find distraction in the cadre of Halloween-appropriate titles sure to be on.
 While surfing, a burst of screams and frantic chaos in the dark caught my attention.
-Feeling good about my choice, I’d put down the remote and began to watch.
+Feeling good about my choice, I put down the remote and began to watch.

 That was how I first discovered John Carpenter’s Halloween.

-Okay, fine, it was only the last ten minutes or so, but as a young horror-loving fiend, what better time to tune in?
-The film was at its frenzied peak, and the suddenness and ambiguity of the terror helped to heighten the experience.
+Though it was only the last ten minutes or so, as a young horror-loving fiend, what better time to tune in?
+The film was at its frenzied peak, and the suddenness and ambiguity of the terror heightened the experience.
 Who was this man in the mask?
 Who was this old man in the trench coat trying to stop him?
 Why here, why now?
 What is this?

 For a moment, everything was quiet.
 The shot had knocked Michael offscreen into a back room.
 Surely he was dead, right?